elisabethirgens/notes/_posts/2017-10-15-greyhound.md

 > These notes don’t have to be useful for anyone but myself.

 This was one of the rules I made when [starting this Jekyll blog]({{ site.baseurl }}/2017/06/hello-world/).
-I recently came across something I wrote after taking a Greyhoud from Seattle to Portland in March 2012.
+I recently came across something I wrote after taking a Greyhound from Seattle to Portland in March 2012.
 I kinda liked this text, so now I’m archiving it here even though it’s in Norwegian and completely off topic.

 ---